Chart Color Schemes

 Broadmeadow displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Broadmeadow's dwelling structure, as per the latest Census, comprised 66.8% houses and 33.2% other dwellings.
-In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Broadmeadow was at 25.0%, with mortgaged dwellings at 29.3% and rented ones at 45.7%.
-The median monthly mortgage repayment in the area was $1,856, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent in Broadmeadow was $400, compared to Non-Metro NSW's $330.
-Nationally, Broadmeadow's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Broadmeadow's dwelling structure, as per the latest Census, consisted of 66.8% houses and 33.2% other dwellings.
+In comparison, Regional NSW had 82.6% houses and 17.4% other dwellings.
+Home ownership in Broadmeadow stood at 25.0%, with mortgaged dwellings at 29.3% and rented ones at 45.7%.
+The median monthly mortgage repayment was $1,856, higher than Regional NSW's $1,733.
+The median weekly rent was $400, compared to Regional NSW's $330.
+Nationally, Broadmeadow's mortgage repayments were lower than the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing